- Code SCOM6007

-- Face-to face 4 day intensive component in July plus lectures/meetings during semester.
+- Face-to face 5 day intensive component in July plus one lecture and optional one-on-one meetings during semester.

-- Approximately 90 hours of self-study which will include preparation for the face to face component, presentations and other assessment tasks.
+- Approximately 90 hours of self-directed study which will include preparation for the face to face component, project planning and delivery, and other assessment tasks.

 Requisite and Incompatibility

-12 units of 1000 level SCOM courses, and/or 12 units of SCOM 6000/8000 level SCOM courses, and/or experience conducting science communication/outreach projects or public science programs/events
+12 units of 1000 level or above SCOM courses, and/or 12 units of SCOM 6000/8000 level SCOM courses, and/or experience conducting science communication/outreach projects or public science programs/events

 Tuition fees are for the academic year indicated at the top of the page.